Get

 If you decide that a pet sitter is the best option for your kitty, there are several things to know about choosing the best one.

 • Ask for recommendations.
 Ask your friends and family members if they have used any local pet sitter’s services in the past and their thoughts on the level of care.
-You can also ask your veterinary clinic if they have recommendations or even check bulletin boards at your local pet store.
+You can also ask a veterinary clinic if they have recommendations or even check bulletin boards at your local pet store.

 • Meet face-to-face.
 You shouldn’t ever hire someone to care for your pets (and, ultimately, your home) that you haven’t met in person.
 Have a list of questions readily available for the interview, with questions pertaining to their fees, level of experience, and how long they’ve been in the business.
 The goal is to get a good feel for this person and to see if any red flags pop up during the initial meet and greet.
 Ask if they have any pet CPR or first aid certifications and whether they’re bonded and insured.